LambdaIITH/soc/data/projects/auto_dj.md

 -  Adding additional beats/drops to a single track based on it's features
 -  Mixing the next song with the first, _"like a DJ would"._

+The student should propose the following -

+- Methodology of song prediction, song analaysis, and beat mixing
+- Backend service to vend music
+- Backend vs frontend load distribution

 **Timeline**